Prince William: Before travelling to space, save the planet

 “We need some of the world’s greatest brains and minds fixed on trying to repair this planet, not trying to find the next place to go and live,” said William, who is second-in-line to the British throne.

-During the star-studded ceremony at Alexandra Palace in London, which will see five sustainability projects win 1 million pounds ($1.35 million) each, William will be joined by his wife Kate, the Duchess of Cambridge.
-The awards take their inspiration from the Moonshot challenge that President John F. Kennedy set for the U.S. in 1961 to put a man on the moon by the end of the decade — a challenge that was met eight years later.
+During the star-studded ceremony at Alexandra Palace in London, which will see five sustainability projects win 1 million pounds ($1.35 million) each, William will be joined by his wife Kate, Duchess of Cambridge.
+The awards take their inspiration from the Moonshot challenge that President John F. Kennedy set for the U.S. in 1961 to land humans on the moon by the end of the decade — a challenge that was met eight years later.

 The winners will be chosen by a committee including veteran broadcaster David Attenborough, actor Cate Blanchett and World Trade Organization director Ngozi Okonjo-Iweala.

-He said it would be an “absolute disaster” if his oldest son, George, who he said is “acutely aware” of how resources impact the planet, was having to raise the same issues in 30 years’ time.
+He said it would be an “absolute disaster” if his 8-year-old eldest son Prince George, who he said is “acutely aware” of how resources impact the planet, was having to raise the same issues in 30 years’ time.

 “Young people now are growing up where their futures are basically threatened the whole time,” William said.
 “It’s very unnerving and it’s very you know, anxiety-making.”

-Echoing comments from his father, William urged world leaders to put words into action at the U.N. climate summit in Glasgow, known as COP26.
+Echoing comments from his father, William urged world leaders to put words into action at the U.K. climate summit in Glasgow, known as COP26.

 “I think for COP to communicate very clearly and very honestly what the problems are and what the solutions are going to be, is critical,” William said.